JdeRobot/RoboticsAcademy/docs/_pages/exercises/ComputerVision/3d_reconstruction.md

 **Keyboard based**: Arrow keys to move around the environment.
 W and S keys to zoom in or out

 ## Theory
 In computer vision and computer graphics, [3D reconstruction](https://en.wikipedia.org/wiki/3D_reconstruction) is the process of determining an object's 3D profile, as well as knowing the 3D coordinate of any point on the profile.
-Reconstruction can be acheived as follows:
+Reconstruction can be achieved as follows:

 - **Hardware Based**: Hardware based approach requires us to utilize the hardware specific to the reconstruction task.
 Use of structured light, laser range finder, depth gauge and radiometric methods are some examples.